Sofia & Scott’s Breakup: Looking Back At Their Relationship Following Their Shocking Split

 Last but not least was the kissing!
 So, so, so much kissing!
 No 2 other couples in recent memory liked flaunting their love in public like Sofia and Scott!
 On beaches, on private jets, while eating out, there was never a bad time to showcase their passionate love affair for onlookers and fans alike to see!

-Although we don’t know if this relationship is over for good, we can still enjoy all the picture-perfect memories from this charming couple’s better days!
+Although we don’t know if this relationship is over for good, we can still enjoy all the picture-perfect memories from this charming former couple’s better days!
 See tons more photos up top!